msqr/coding101/text-quest/README-G6.md

 | 7        | 3       | 2 | 1 |
 | 8        | 3       | 2 | 2 |

 Do you see it?
-The remainder can be **one of 3 values**, between 0 - 2.
+When dividing by 3, the remainder can be **one of 3 values**, between 0 - 2.
 What if the divisor is, say, 4?

 | Dividend | Divisor | Result | Remainder |
 |:---------|:--------|:-------|:----------|